 The last few days’ proceedings in the parliament have made it very clear to the analysts like me, that a bill like IrBM can easily be passed.
 Reason, vote bank politics.
 Even though some of the members have voiced their opinion against this popular vote bank politics in the house itself but they were numbered.
 And the politics continued.

-In reply to a question on making the bill gender neutral honorable minister clarified that in terms of property division it is not gender neutral.
+In reply to a question on making the bill gender-neutral honourable minister clarified that in terms of property division it is not gender-neutral.
 He gave a funny reason to clarify this point.
 He said ‘50% population of the world (women) own only 2% of the global property, and the rest 98% property is owned by the 50% population who are men.
 Hence, to balance that equation in a patriarchal society like India, we need to send a message to the society that we want to empower our women and give them rights in their husband’s property and not vice versa’.

 The statement that a woman becomes a victim of every divorce, also says that a man is always liable for any divorce.
 This kind of statement by our parliamentarians confirms that they consider a man to be guilty of every divorce.
 Now the men in the country will have to decide if this is true because as an educated person, I never consider this to be true.
 Many innocent men who just suffered abuses in a bad marriage will only suffer more and as a result male (husband) suicide rate will increase.
 This kind of statements made in the parliament only confirms the inherent misandry in our parliamentarians who consider all men to be guilty, and even without committing any crime all men in India has become accused today.